relateddigital/euromessage-android/README.md

   euroMobileManager.registerToFCM(getBaseContext());
   ```

   RMC needs that at least one property which is email or user id in order to match and analyse users.
 This is important part to use RMC.
+Please add code below after being sure you generate the token..

   ```
   euroMobileManager.setEmail("test@mail.com", this);